Clarity: Create, Open, and View Projects

 - Use the horizontal arrows to find and click the template that you want to use.
 You can also search for a project template.

-- Populate the mandatory details required to create the project.The Project ID field requires a value only if auto-numbering is disabled for the INVESTMENT ID attribute of the Project object inClassic PPMStudio.
+- Enter a project name.
+If auto-numbering is off, enter a unique project ID.The Project ID field requires a value only if auto-numbering is disabled for the INVESTMENT ID attribute of the Project object inClassic PPMStudio.
 Enter up to 80 characters for the Project name and up to 20 characters in the Project ID field.

 - ClickCREATE.The application creates your project.